jaisthakur/Advance-Node.js/README.md

 # Advance-Node.js
-There are chat and ticket syste with microservices app, covering the below topics
+There are chat and ticket syste app running with microservices, covering the below topics

 # microservices
 - PM2